benjaminjohansen/02456_VGGish_Deep_Ensemble/README.md

 To run just a subset of the data, do the following:

 ### Download preprocessed data samples and pretrained weights:
-Pretrained model weights for the original VGGish model (baseline) can be found here:
+If you want to train the model the pretrained model weights for the original VGGish model (baseline) can be found here:

 wget https://www.dropbox.com/s/txxoxkuxdc0ivfm/vggish_model.ckpt?dl=0

-Pretrained model weights for the final model can be found here (aprox.
+If you want to just test the model the trained model weights for the final model can be found here (aprox.
 660 mb):

 wget https://www.dropbox.com/sh/9f8gjav0iqkp274/AACXXWlFQ9WEQui9vH72LW6Ja?dl=0